lukFisz/task-timer/README.md

-##task timer
+task timer

-simple app to managment tasks written in Java using JavaFX
+simple app to manage tasks written in Java using JavaFX

 run **timer.jar** from **out/production/task-timer**